bltlab/mot/README.md

 The data is released in one gzipped tar file per site in the source data.
 Each site file is prefixed with an ISO 639-3 code denoting its language.

+### Sentence Segmentation and Tokenization
+Each json document has `paragraphs` and `n_paragraphs` with the text split based on paragraph splits in the original html.
+For the languages where we provide tokenization and segmentation, the fields `sentences`, `n_sentences`, `tokens`, and `n_tokens` are also provided.

+We are in the process of expanding the languages for which we provide sentence segmentation.
+We currently support:
+amh,
+cmn,
+ell,
+eng,
+fas,
+fra,
+hye,
+ind,
+khm,
+kor,
+lao,
+por,
+pus,
+rus,
+spa,
+srp,
+tha,
+tir,
+tur,
+ukr,
+urd,
+vie,
+yue
+.
+Note just for Pashto we provide sentence splits but not yet tokenization.

 # Code Release
 This code release includes all the code